novotnyllc/MSBuildSdkExtras/README.md

 - You must install the tools of the platforms you intend to build.
 For Xamarin, that means the Xamarin Workload; for UWP install those tools as well.

 More information on how SDK's are resolved can be found [here](https://docs.microsoft.com/en-us/visualstudio/msbuild/how-to-use-project-sdk#how-project-sdks-are-resolved).

+### <a id="rids"></a>Creating Per-RuntimeIdentifier packages

+You'll need a few things

+1. Make sure to use `TargetFrameworks` instead of `TargetFramework`, even if you're only building a single target framework.
+I am piggy-backing off of its looping capabilities.
+2. Set the `RuntimeIdentifiers` property to [valid RID's](https://docs.microsoft.com/en-us/dotnet/core/rid-catalog) ([full list](https://github.com/dotnet/runtime/blob/master/src/libraries/pkg/Microsoft.NETCore.Platforms/runtime.json)), separated by a semi-colon. (`<RuntimeIdentifiers>win;unix</RuntimeIdentifiers>`).
+These can be set per TFM using a condition on the property.
+This lets you have multiple TFM's, but only some of which have RID's.
+3. For the TFM's that you want want to build separately, set the  property `ExtrasBuildEachRuntimeIdentifier` to `true`.

+Note: You must use the `Sdk="MSBuild.Sdk.Extras"` method for this.
+Using `PackageReference` is unsupported for this scenario.

+While the Visual Studio context won't show each RID, it'll build for each.
+The Extras defines a symbol for each RID for use (`win-x86` would be `WIN_X86` and `centos.7-x64` would be `CENTOS_7_X64`).
+Dots and dashes become underbars.

+You will also need a Reference Assembly for the `ref` folder.
+Please see my [two](https://claires.site/2018/07/09/create-and-pack-reference-assemblies-made-easy/) [blogs](https://claires.site/2018/07/03/create-and-pack-reference-assemblies/) articles for details.

+When you're done, you should be able to build/pack these and it'll create a NuGet package.
+Your per-RID targets will be in `runtimes/<rid>/lib/<tfm>` and the Reference Assembly will be in `ref/<tfm>`.

+If you need to add native assets into runtimes, the easiest way is to use:

+`<None Include="path/to/native.dll" PackagePath="runtimes/<rid>/native" Pack="true" />`

 ### Migrate from the old way (VS pre-15.6)